RobinKim-SWEngineer/Android-practice-8-ViewModel/README.md

      }
     }
     ```
     ViewModelProvider(context).get(..) will create new ViewModel object, or return an existing one if it exists.
-And this instance will not be destroyed as long as the scope is alive.
+Now this instance should be the one that holds all the UI data!